mraza007/blog/about.md

 ### `Software Engineering Intern` @  JPMorgan Chase & Co (JPMC)  _**06/2019 - 08/2019**_
 - During my time at `JPMC` I took over several tasks such as adding new features to an existing application and Deployment of `machine-learning` models.
 - As intern I worked on adding new features to an existing search engine application that was used to index production issues.
 The application stack was based on `SpringBoot`,`Angular for frontend` and `MariaDB`.
 - I also deployed machine learning models on `Kuberenetes` that tagged production issues in the `application`.
-- Also wrote a simple feature that sent out deployment email notifications.
+- I also wrote a simple feature that sent out deployment email notifications.
-- I also volunteered on different projects such as doing `explanatory data analysis` of production issues for the upper management to help them understand the most occuring issues in the production environment.
+- During my time as intern I also volunteered on different projects such as doing `explanatory data analysis` of production issues for the upper management to help them understand the most occuring issues in the production environment.
 - While working as an intern I also got involved in different developer communties at `JPMC` such `Python`,`RUST` and `DevOps`.

 ### `Innovation Intern` @  HSBC Holdings plc  _**01/2020 - 06/2020**_